 The Neighbors: Income

-The neighbors in the Kensington Ave / N Thompson St neighborhood in Richmond are middle-income, making it a moderate income neighborhood.
+The neighbors in the Kensington Ave / N Thompson St neighborhood in Richmond are upper-middle income, making it an above average income neighborhood.

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has